chenq7/MinionWars/README.md

 # Background and Overview:
-Minion Wars is a MERN stack project game that is centered around collecting, selling, battling digital tokens called minions.
-Minions are represented by an image.
-Each minion has an assigned trait value that is randomized upon creation.
-Users also have the option of mating their existing minions to create new child minions.
-The website includes interactions between users.
-A user has the option of attacking another user's territory, the receiving end will get a notification that another user has attacked them.
-Attacking users can leave comments to the defending user.
+Minion Wars is a Mongo-Express-React-Node (MERN stack) project that is centered around collecting, selling, and battling digital tokens called minions.
+Each minion is represented by an image and each minion has an assigned trait value upon creation.
+The website includes interactions between users and a learn more page with instructions on how to play the game.
+A user has the option of attacking another user's territory in order to gain gold used to buy more minions.

 [Live Link](https://minion-wars.herokuapp.com/#/)